-The Netherlands is well-known for its flexible management culture, which is strongly reflected in the supervision style provided here at IHS.
-As a PhD candidate, you will be considered a fellow researcher and you will be able to participate in research groups.
-During supervision meetings you will be provided with guidance and feedback, but you will also be encouraged to share your ideas and questions.
+The Netherlands is well-known for its flexible management culture, strongly reflected in the supervision style provided here at IHS.
+As a PhD candidate, you will be considered a fellow researcher, and you will be able to participate in research groups.
+During supervision meetings, you will be provided with guidance and feedback, but you will also be encouraged to share your ideas and questions.

 Sign up for a series of informative emails about this programme!

 Learn about the content, lecturers, career opportunities, Rotterdam and more.